rancher/opni/enhancements/aiops/20230203-anomaly-keyword-filter.md

                         {'match': {'anomaly_level.keyword': 'Anomaly'}},
                         {'query_string': {'query': '(error) or (fail) or (fatal) or (exception) or (timeout) or (unavailable) or (crash) or (connection refused) or (network error) or (deadlock) or (out of disk) or (high load)', 'default_field': 'log'}}]}}}
 ```

+Additionally, for the keyword OOM, further investigation will be needed on how that keyword can be matched as well.
+This has been expressed as an [idea](https://github.com/rancher/opni/discussions/1049).

 ## Dependencies:
 Besides the requirement of having Opni AIOps already enabled with an NVIDIA GPU setup on a cluster, no additional dependencies are present.